UMM-CSci-3601-S25/it-3-aadfgj/README.md

 ## Contributors

 GENERIC APPLES GAME was designed by students from Software design and development (spring 2025) at University of Minnesota Morris.
-You can see the contributors to this project can be seen [here].
+You can see the contributors to this project can be seen [here->] [Contributors](https://github.com/UMM-CSci-3601-S25/it-3-aadfgj/pulse).

 ## Build with